 Scribes / Handwriting styles

-Reed pen; brown and blue inks: 1st hand/main scribe (Hambarjum Limōnčean?); headings in cursive Armenian script (šłagir); early Hampartsum notation; some annotations.
-[NB: Technical ID for person should be linked to person name, not entire text field.]
+Reed pen; brown, black and blue inks: 1st hand/main scribe (probably Hampartsum Limonciyan); Armeno-Turkish headings in modern cursive script (šłagir); early Hampartsum notation; some annotations.
 (Hampartsum Limonciyan)

 Collection of instrumental music in early Hampartsum notation containing 41 peşrevs and 28

 sâz semâîsis, probably compiled by Hambarjum Limōnčean (1768–1839) between 1812 and 1839.